-Many health writers are well aware of the concerning issue of PhD students requesting the services of professional health writers to write assignments.
+Many freelance health writers are well aware of the concerning issue of working with PhD students who are the services of professionals to write their assignments.

 As it turns out, many of us have been approached by PhD students of various academic levels who have had no shame in asking us to write their essays and papers.

-It’s an increasingly common practice – one that’s not limited to medical writing, either.
+It’s an increasingly common practice – one that’s not limited to medical writing.

 The business of helping PhD students

 An Australian woman dubbed a “university cheating mastermind” by the media was revealed to have built an entire business enabling students to cheat their way through university.

 According to the journalists who uncovered the scandal, the MyMaster website formerly allowed students to pay to have their university essays written by experienced graduates.

 The owner of the business used her accounting degree to build the lucrative ghostwriting service, aimed at Chinese international students.

 It wasn’t only for PhD students, either – it was estimated that as many as 1000 international students used the service – many of whom had difficulties with the English language.